PerplexedPeach/outfit_builder/README.md

 ![2023-10-22 00_30_06-Window](https://github.com/PerplexedPeach/outfit_builder/assets/48222967/861b03b9-8810-4c94-806c-e599b144bf4d)

 You then need to multiselect the body first, then a number of armor pieces.
+Since 1.1, you can also explicitly set the body (see video above).
 These should all belong to the same armature, so don't mix HUM_F and HUM_FS armor pieces, for example.
 Then you **run the outfit builder** on them by pressing `Build Outfits` or pressing hotkeys `Shift` + `Ctrl` + `B`.

 The different options explained:
 - Export: Whether to export to GR2, or to just generate the different mesh variants inside blender.
 You need to have the [dos2de collada exporter](https://github.com/Norbyte/dos2de_collada_exporter) add-on to actually export.
 Running it may freeze the blender UI for a while, but just wait.
 The name of the exported meshes will be `<body name>_<armor name>_<shape name>.GR2`
 - Hide shapes after export: Whether to hide the shape variant meshes after generating them.
 This is only meaningful if you don't remove shapes after export.
 - Remove shapes after export: Whether to remove the shape variant meshes after exporting them.
+- Body Mesh: Explictly set the body to take the shape keys from.
+Necessary in certain cases where multi-selection does not let you select the body first.
 - Output dir: Directory to export the GR2 files.
 If empty, the local directory of the blender file will be used.

 ## Shape Key Tips